Archita0102/PD-OpenLANE-Workshop/README.md

     <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/37810ca0-1092-4274-a608-7b95292560ad">

 -  We need to update the file in the synthesis folder.
 -  The following command is invoked.
-This will overwrite the command verilog file
+This will overwrite the command `verilog file`

 <p align="center">
     <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/7d53bc9e-27c9-4e5d-a395-743003690c77">

--  To check if the file is overwritten , check in the synthesis folder.
+-  To check if the file is overwritten , check in the `synthesis folder`.
 Check for the modifcations you made are been displayed here.

 <p align="center">
     <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/ae3a4dbc-b421-4693-b179-dfecb6aa6051">